OctopusDeploy/docs/docs/deployment-process/execution-containers-for-workers/index.md

 ## What docker image should I use?

+- You can use any image that meets the minimum tooling requirements to run your chosen step.
+- You can use our recommended images
+- You can build your own based on the recommended images.

+## The worker-tools docker images

-You can find our recommended images on DockerHub [octopusdeploy/worker-tools](https://hub.docker.com/r/octopusdeploy/worker-tools)
+We provide recommended images on DockerHub [octopusdeploy/worker-tools](https://hub.docker.com/r/octopusdeploy/worker-tools) that include common tools used for octopus steps.

 Pick an image that is suitable for your needs based on:
 - OS + distribution